Phase Transitions in the Early Universe

 It is so accidental that what we call "the radiation-dominated universe" is in fact dominated by the latent energy from the cosmological QCD phase transition in the form of "pasted" or "patched" domain walls and the various evolved objects.
 In our case, the transition into the "matter-dominated universe", which happened at a time slightly different from $t\sim 10^9 sec$, occurred when all the evolutions of the pasted domain walls ceased or stopped.
 In other words, it is NOT the transition into the "matter-dominated universe", as we used to think of.

-In fact, the way of thinking of the "dark matter", or the majority of it, turns out to be very natural.
+In fact, the old way of thinking of the "dark matter", or the significant portion of it, turns out to be very natural.
 Otherwise, where did the $25 \%$ content of our universe come from?
 Of course, one could argue about the large amount of the cosmological QCD phase transition, in terms of the largeness of the latent energy.
 The curves in Fig. 1 might make a lot of sense \cite{Hwang,HwangWYP}.

+Of course, neutrino halos could naturally be identified with the large portion of the $25\%$ dark matter \cite{Hwang9, Hwang8}.
+The latent heat (energy), on the other hand, should have some place to go - if it does not belong to the $25\%$ dark matter, it has to go somewhere visually, i.e., in the visual ordinary-matter way.

-The role of the latent heat(energy) in the cosmological phase transitions poses another fundamental question that deserves our further thoughts.
+The role of the latent heat(energy) in the cosmological phase transitions poses a fundamental question that deserves our further thoughts.